Generalization analysis with deep ReLU networks for metric and similarity learning: Generalization analysis with deep ReLU networks

-We say a network $d$ has complexity $(L,W,U)$ if its depth, the number of possibly nonzero weights and computation units are $L, W$ and $U$.
-The hypothesis space consisting of the structured deep network of the form \eqref{eq:structured-NNs} is defined as
+In this subsection, we estimate the approximation error and the estimation error, and then derive the excess generalization error bound for the constructed deep ReLU networks.
+We say that a network \(d\) has complexity \((L,W,U)\) if its depth, the number of possibly nonzero weights, and the number of computational units are \(L\), \(W\), and \(U\), respectively.
+The hypothesis space consisting of structured deep networks of the form \eqref{eq:structured-NNs} is defined by